 ASX Clear (Futures) regularly tests its business continuity and technology disaster recovery arrangements against the range of identified business interruption scenarios.
 The testing requirements are set out in ASX's Business Continuity and Disaster Recovery Plans Testing Policy.
 Dual site operational teams across the primary and secondary operations sites effectively test backup operational processes on a continuous basis.
 These arrangements are supplemented by periodic desktop simulations, and exercises testing remote access and full attendance at the secondary site.
 ASX also participates in industry-wide tests of business continuity arrangements.
-For those teams not located across both sites, connectivity and procedural testing of the secondary site are performed monthly by representatives from ASX Clear (Futures).
+For teams not located across both sites, connectivity and procedural testing of the secondary site are performed monthly by representatives from those teams.
 Live technology tests, where clearing services are provided in real time from the backup data centre, are conducted on a two-year cycle.
 The use of live tests ensures that participant connectivity to the backup data centre is also tested.
 Test results are formally documented and reported to ASX senior management and are also made available to internal and external auditors.
-In addition to receiving the results of business continuity tests, Internal Audit also reviews Technology operational incidents, contributes to business continuity policy updates, and ensures that business continuity elements have been considered in project risk assessments.
-ASX's business continuity framework is audited externally every three to five years; the most recent audit, conducted in August 2015, found that ASX's business continuity standards were broadly consistent with widely recognised global standards and did not identify any major areas of concern.
+In addition to receiving the results of business continuity tests, Internal

-19 The Uptime Institute is an IT consulting organisation that has developed a widely adopted classification system for the level of redundancy arrangements in data centres.
+26 The Uptime Institute is an IT consulting organisation that has developed a widely adopted classification system for the level of redundancy arrangements in data centres.
 'Tier 3' is the second highest standard of redundancy, indicating that a data centre has redundant components, multiple independent power and cooling systems, and a high degree of availability.